techscapades/arduino_pro_micro_macro_keyboard/README.md

 //insert cover piece photo

 The additional rotary encoder/reset button/OLED cover piece is nice but not necessary.
-If you do decide to print it, you will need to:
+If you do decide to 3D print or laser cut it, you will need to:
 1. Ideally tap M3 threads into the 3 holes in the PCB cover or less ideally heat up an M3 screw and screw into the cover piece to create the thread
 2. Screw 3x M3x6mm brass spacers into the holes